c-a-s-t-l-e/mindDump/README.md

 ## mindDump's Purpose

-After a pretty big mind dump, there might be some handy stuff in there that you could recycle for other purposes like generating new project ideas and implementing new strategies for the week.
+After a pretty big mind dump, there might be some handy stuff in there that you could recycle for other purposes like figuring out what makes us tick.

 Sometimes you can get a lot of it yourself, but wouldn't it be nice to have a handy-dandy tool to help you as well?

 mindDump's that tool!

+## What Does This Project Entail?

+There are three separable, mostly independent components to this project that are meant to be modified by the user.

+These are:

+1. The mindDump Android App
+2. The Journal Entry Processing Notebooks
+3. The mindDump Analyser Web App